krdee1/BarronWeather/README.txt

+This repo has been most recently updated to use a new file organization structure.
+It keeps the scripts in one place, and it puts audio and image outputs into separate directories.
+Under the hood, the scripting is generally the same except where I had to change paths to subsequent scripts to reflect their new locations.

+Read my (mostly) complete setup guide here: http://kevin-dee.com/NOAAImaging.html

 Thanks to Instructables user haslettj for his awesome guide and automated reception scripts.
 Their guide may be accessed at the link below, and I highly recommend following it. http://instructables.com/id/Raspberry-Pi-NOAA-Weather-Satellite-Receiver/